buildingSMART/foundation-API/OAuth2Examples.md

     POST https://example.com/opencde/oauth2/token?grant_type=refresh_token&refresh_token=<your_refresh_token>

-The access token will be returned as JSON in the response body and is an arbitrary string, guaranteed to not exceed 255 characters length.
+The access token will be returned as JSON in the response body and is an arbitrary string.

 **Example Response**